joshmire/officerWinTools/README.md

 # officerWinTools - *Functions to compliment 'officer' R package in a Windows environment*
 THIS PACKAGE REQUIRES A WINDOWS OPERATING SYSTEM AND MICROSOFT OFFICE.

-The functions in 'officerWinTools' run VBScript in Windows Command Prompt.
+The functions in 'officerWinTools' run VBScript in Command Prompt.

 The package is meant to be used along side the '[officer](https://github.com/davidgohel/officer)' R package by [David Gohel](https://github.com/davidgohel).
 The package includes functions for exporting